imcjp/FLDPCR-kTCR/README.md

 # FLDPCR-kTCR
 ### Code for "Enhancing Federated Learning with Differentially Private Continuous Data Release via $k$-Ary Trees"

 This repository contains the code for the paper **"Enhancing Federated Learning with Differentially Private Continuous Data Release via $k$-Ary Trees"**.
-In this work, we propose a novel differential privacy continuous data release (DPCR) model, called the $k$-ary tree-based DPCR (kTCR) model.
+In this work, we propose a novel **differentially private continuous data release (DPCR)** model, called the $k$-ary tree-based DPCR (kTCR) model.

 Our approach leverages the open-sourced [**FLDPCR framework**](https://github.com/imcjp/FLDPCR), building upon it to introduce $k$-ary trees for constructing the release strategy.
-We further improve the model's performance by minimizing errors using Variance Optimal Estimation (VOE) and privacy budget allocation algorithms.
+We further improve the model's performance by minimizing errors using **Variance Optimal Estimation (VOE)** and **privacy budget allocation algorithms**.
 The kTCR model significantly enhances learning accuracy compared to state-of-the-art DPCR models.

 ### Requirements